guilbaults/TrailblazingTurtle/README.md

-# Userportal
+# Trailblazing Turtle
+🐢🚀

-This portal is intended to give users a view of their cluster use, including job level performance.
+This web portal is intended to give HPC users a view of the overall use of the HPC cluster and their own use.
+The openstack users are able to see their own use without having to install a monitoring agent in their VM.
+Staff members can also see the use of any users to help them optimize their use of HPC and openstack clusters.

+The portal is composed of multiple independant modules:

+* Jobstats
+* Accountstats
+* Cloudstats
+* Quotas
+* Top (only for staff)

 ## UI modules

-This portal is made to be modular, some modules can be disabled by the user if the data required is not needed or collected.
+This portal is made to be modular, some modules can be disabled if the data required is not needed or collected.
 Some modules have optional dependencies, if the dependencies are not met some graphs will not be displayed.

 ### Jobstats
 Each user can see their current uses on the cluster and a few hours in the past.
+The stats for each job are also available.
+Information about CPU, GPU, memory, filesystem, infiniband, power, etc. is also available per job.

 <a href="docs/user.png"><img src="docs/user.png" alt="Stats per user" width="100"/></a>
 <a href="docs/job.png"><img src="docs/job.png" alt="Stats per job" width="100"/></a>